mr7brown/agb.github.io/pages/mydoc/developer/gitlab.md

 $ git clone git@git.REDACTED:/partnerhub/web.git
 ```

 After cloning the repo, go to the [Submit Test Commit](/gitlab.html#submit-test-commit) section.
-If your account was provisioned correctly, you should be able to create commits without additional setup.
-If you submitting a test commit doesn't work, continue to the next section to establish a key pair.
+If your account was provisioned correctly, you should be able to make commits without additional setup.
+If you are unable to make a test commit, continue to the next section to establish a key pair.

 ## Working with GitLab and SSH keys

 HBO's GitLab instance requires an SSH connection instead of the traditional HTTPS connection.
 The following sections provide instructions for generating an SSH key and adding it to your GitLab profile.

-Gitlab's [SSH Key](https://git.wmedia.tech/help/ssh/README#generating-a-new-ssh-key-pair) guideline contains more information on the commands used to generate a new key.
+Gitlab's [SSH Key](https://git.wmedia.tech/help/ssh/README#generating-a-new-ssh-key-pair) guideline contains more information on the commands behind key generation.

 ### SSH key generation